tmanas06/Telegram_Multi_Message_Group/README.md

 # Telegram Group Message Sender

-This script sends messages from a Google Sheets document to multiple Telegram groups using the Telethon library.
+This project is for sends messages of any lenth and size from a Google Sheets document to multiple Telegram groups using the Telethon library.

 ## Features